TickTeam/guide-tt/ticktick_web_app/how_to_set_the_start_of_week.md

 ###How to set the start day of the week?

-1.Click the avatar in the upper-right hand corner of the screen.
+1.Click the avatar in the upper-right hand corner of the screen to select “Settings”.

-2.Click “Settings” and then choose “Preferences”.

-3.Choose the first day of the week.
+2.in the “Preferences” section select the first day of the week.

 <br />